Interview with Arthur Hayes: AI Will Trigger a Financial Crisis—The Optimal Time to Buy Bitcoin Is When Central Banks Begin Printing Money

 Arthur Hayes:

-What Do Bitcoin Investors Expect From Markets?
+What Do Bitcoin Investors Expect from Markets?

 Arthur Hayes:

 But have you considered how early Bitcoin winners endured?
-How did they feel when BTC crashed from $250 to $70 in 2013?
+How they felt when Bitcoin plunged from $250 to $70 in 2013?
 Or from $1,300 to $135 in 2014?
-Most see today’s gains—but miss Bitcoin’s early volatility, 3–4x higher than now.
-If you bought $10,000 of BTC at $100, you might sell at $200—or dump at $99 in disappointment, failing to meet short-term price expectations.
+Most see today’s gains—but ignore Bitcoin’s early volatility, 3–4x higher than now.
+If you bought $10,000 of Bitcoin at $100, you might sell at $200—or dump at $99 in disappointment, failing to meet short-term price expectations.

-Bitcoin in China: Current Status and Future
+Bitcoin in China: Current State and Future Outlook

 Arthur Hayes:

-How Do Governments View Bitcoin?
+How Governments View Bitcoin

 Arthur Hayes: